Sonuks07/HOSPITAL-MANAGEMENT-SYSTEM/README.md

 Import the SQL file into your MySQL server using phpMyAdmin or command line.

 Configure database connection settings in the backend code.

-Run the project using XAMPP/WAMP or your chosen stack.

-Access the system via your web browser or application IDE.

 📖 Purpose
 This project was built to demonstrate understanding of DBMS concepts like: